 This assistant works with the Hayes School of Music Coordinator of Graduate Studies.
 The duties of this position include assisting with graduate student recruiting, website updating, spreadsheet creation and updating, public relations, social media, and creation of assistantship forms.
 Additional responsibilities vary in accordance to the needs of the Graduate Program.
 The stipend for this assistantship is $8,500.

 For more degree-specific assistantships, navigate to your specific degree page via Programs of Study.

 For more information, visit the Assistantships section of the School of Graduate Studies site.

-Current award amount for fellowships.
-(The amount of the fellowships may change from year to year in accordance with the level of funding available (e. g., as affected by changes in the stock market).
+The monetary amount of the Provost's, Chancellor's, and Lovill's Fellowships may change from year to year in accordance with the level of funding available (e. g., as affected by changes in the stock market).